Emperor Suizei: Known information

 The existence of at least the first nine Emperors is disputed due to insufficient material available for further verification and study.
 Suizei is thus regarded by historians as a "legendary Emperor", and is ranked as the first of eight Emperors without specific legends associated with them.
 The name Suizei-tennō was assigned to him posthumously by later generations, and literally means "joyfully healthy peace".
-His name might have been regularized centuries after the lifetime ascribed to Suizei, possibly during the time in which legends about the origins of the Yamato dynasty were compiled as the chronicles known today as the Kojiki.
+His name might have been regularized centuries after the lifetime ascribed to Suizei, possibly during the time in which legends about the origins of the imperial dynasty were compiled as the chronicles known today as the Kojiki.
 While the actual site of his grave is not known, an Imperial misasagi or tomb for Suizei is currently maintained in Kashihara.
 The first emperor that historians state might have actually existed is Emperor Sujin, the 10th emperor of Japan.
 Outside of the Kojiki, the reign of Emperor Kinmei (c.
 509 – 571 AD) is the first for which contemporary historiography is able to assign verifiable dates.
 The conventionally accepted names and dates of the early Emperors were not confirmed as "traditional" though, until the reign of Emperor Kanmu between 737 and 806 AD.